Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 The demo page includes:
 - Model selection dropdown
 - Bylaw limit selection (5, 10, 15, or 20 bylaws)
+- Enhanced search option that transforms user queries into legal language
+- Token counting and cost calculation for input and output
 - Comparison mode to show all three versions of the response (complete, filtered, and layman's terms)
 - Side-by-side view option for easier comparison
 - Performance metrics showing retrieval and processing times
+- Visualization of bylaws found specifically by enhanced search

 ## Setup for Frontend Developers